HITECHCRIME/HC_SG203_Im_Out/README.md

 I'm out for calling you to stop
 I don't revolve around your thoughts
 Prefer to stay away from motives
-That keep me round the clock
+Keeping me around the clock
+Mind locked on targets beyond